 Let’s face it, the British weather likes to surprise us.
 It’s all well and good heading to your date without a jacket only to get soaked from head to toe because you didn’t realise that you were going to be caught in the middle of a torrential downpour.

 Even though it happens to the best of us, it’s better to be safe than sorry.
-Therefore, become a weather expert on the day’s predicted activity and you won’t go far wrong.
+Therefore, make sure that you check the weather forecast in the days running up to your date to avoid an outfit faux pas on the day.

 3. What’s the Look That I’m Trying to Go For?

 There are various types of Valentine’s Day outfits so it’s important to establish what kind of mood you’re going for.
-Do you want to look bold and sassy?
+Do you want to look bold and fierce?
 Flirty and feminine?
-Or cute and simple?
+Or cute and minimalistic?

-You can then build an outfit that matches how you’re feeling.
+You can then build an outfit that matches what you’re vibing.